-In addition to Einstein's equivalence of mass and energy (see 1.2, page 5), de Broglie unified the two terms in that any particle exists not only alternatively, but even simultaneously as matter and radiation.
-A particle with a mass m and a speed v was found to be equivalent to a wave with a wavelength $\lambda$ .
+Particle-wave dualism In addition to Einstein's equivalence of mass and energy (see 1.2 Special Relativity), de Broglie unified the two terms in that any particle exists not only alternatively but even simultaneously as matter and radiation.
+A particle with a mass m and a speed v was found to be equivalent to a wave with a wavelength lambda.
 With h, Planck's constant, the relation is as follows:

-$$\lambda = \frac{h}{m \cdot v} \tag{6}$$
+$$\lambda = \frac{h}{mv}$$ Eq.
+1.6